tigerkelly/KioskTiger/README.md

 # KioskTiger
 A RPi Kiosk mode without X11 or Wayland using Javafx webview.

-This should work on RPI 3/4/5 with raspian 64bit OS and Lite OS.
+This should work on RPI 3/4/5 with raspian 64bit OS.

 This code uses the JavaFX WebView widget and the Monocle/glass feature of Java 11.
 No need to have X11 or Wayland installed.
 This uses the Linux frame buffer instead of X11 or Wayland.

 For the RPi 4 SBC use the Raspian 64 bit OS.
 You can find many online tutorials on how to install it.

+The update your OS.

+	sudo apt update
+ 	sudo apt -y full-upgrade
+  	sudo reboot

 Once installed you can use the following command to disable the X11 and Wayland GUI interface.
 Only needed if you choose an OS with X11 or Wayland installed.